IN THIS ARTICLE

 Steep sites may need retaining walls or other approaches to soil stabilization.
 Wet sites may require extensive work on the surface and below to divert and drain water away from your foundation.

-The highest cost items in this section, potentially, are Blasting and Remove/Add Fill — also called “cut and fill.”
-Cut and fill is needed to level a sloped site – soil is “cut” from one area and use to “fill” the other.
-Often, however, additional fill needs to be purchased and trucked in to level the lot or elevate the house for improved drainage.
+The highest cost items in this section, potentially, are blasting and bringing in large quantities of fill.
+In “cut and fill” operations, soil is cut from one area and use to fill another.
+Often, however, additional fill needs to be purchased and trucked in to level the house site or elevate the house for improved drainage.
 You may also need granular fill (gravel or crushed stone) for improved drainage under and around the house or for curtain drains to control subsurface water.